 If you plan to add a second parrotlet of the opposite sex to your family, you’ll also need to be prepared for potential mating season and breeding.

 You can identify the sex of many pets by looking at the genital areas.
 However, birds have internal genitalia.
 You won’t be able to tell which organs a bird has simply by looking at them.
 A veterinarian would need to examine the parrotlet to determine the sex.

 There are some physical characteristics that you can look for to discern whether your parrotlet is a male or female.
-These changes are most apparent when your pet bird is 5-7 months old (after their first mature molt).
+These changes are most apparent when your pet bird is 5–7 months old (after their first mature molt).
 These typically include different-colored feathers in specific locations on the parrotlet’s body.
 The two parrotlet species most commonly kept as pets display different colors and markings between sexes.
-These include:
+These include the following: